 survival) - This sets the gameplay mode.
 The options are

 world) - This sets the name of your server that will appear in the client.
-Characters such as the apostrophe may need to be preceded by a backslash.
+Special characters such as apostrophes may need to be preceded by a backslash.
 This is known is escaping characters, and is common practice when special characters may not otherwise be parsed correctly in context.

 A Minecraft Server) - The message that is displayed in the server list of the Minecraft client.